Christmas and New Year opening hours and pay dates

 Sexual abuse

-We provide support for anyone in Aotearoa New Zealand, including visitors to the country, who has experienced sexual abuse and assault.
-We may also be able to help if you're an Aotearoa New Zealand resident and have experienced sexual abuse while travelling overseas.
+Through the Sensitive Claims Service, we provide support for anyone in Aotearoa New Zealand, including visitors to the country, who has experienced sexual abuse or assault.
+We may also be able to help if you're an Aotearoa New Zealand resident and have experienced sexual abuse or assault while travelling overseas.
 It doesn't matter if the event happened recently or a long time ago.

-If you've experienced sexual abuse, use the Find Support website to see the organisations that have therapists who can support you.
+If you've experienced sexual abuse or assault, use the Find Support website to see the organisations that have therapy providers who can support you.
 This support is fully funded and you can start whenever you're ready.
 There are also services available for your family.

 Find Support website

-If you're having trouble getting in touch with the right therapist, contact us.
+If you're having trouble getting in touch with the right therapy provider, contact us.
 We'll help you to make an appointment.

 Dental injury